UniExeterRSE/intro-version-control/resources.md

 then we encourage you to learn about this ahead of time.
 You can do this at the Software Carpentry's course on the Unix shell, which has a section on
-<a href="https://swcarpentry.github.io/shell-novice/02-filedir/index.html" target="_blank" rel="external noreferrer">Navigating Files and Directories</a>.
+<a href="https://swcarpentry.github.io/shell-novice/02-filedir/index.html" target="_blank" rel="external noreferrer">navigating files and directories</a>.

 > ### Unix command line navigation cheat sheet